olivomarco/azurearc-mi/azurearc-mi-vm.md

 ![Diagram of the hybrid and multi-cloud challenge](/images/diagram.png)

-In this article we will implement a zero-trust authentication mechanism between resources on-prem (hybrid) or other Cloud Service Providers (multi-cloud) that need to access to Azure resources, all using Azure Arc.
+In this article we will implement a passwordless authentication mechanism between resources on-prem (hybrid) or other Cloud Service Providers (multi-cloud) that need to access to Azure resources, all using Azure Arc.

 We will dig through the technology at high level, and then share some sample code.